astronights/smthcool/README.md

 ## Relevant Code
-Please access the following branches of the repository for the relevant code
+Please access the following branches of the repository for the relevant code files

 ### weighted_mutect
 ### rf_all_features
+Importance.ipynb: Code to calculate feature importances Classification_v2.ipynb: Code to implement Random Forest algorithms across datasets
+### pgm